 Figure 1. a Scaled series of annual peak streamflow for the 14 longest series in Central Europe (Table S1, numbers on the left refer to the regions defined in Sect.
 2.2).
-Stars denote streamflow series with predominantly summer floods. b Normalized series of annual peak streamflow averaged (50% of rivers must have data) for rivers with predominantly cold-season floods (blue) and warm-season floods (orange), smoothed with a 30-yr moving average (min.
-20 available years) (50% of rivers must have data, first and last 15 years omitted).
+Stars denote streamflow series with predominantly summer floods. b Normalized series of annual peak streamflow averaged for rivers with predominantly cold-season floods (blue) and warm-season floods (orange), smoothed with a 30-yr moving average (50% of rivers must have data, first and last 15 years omitted).
 Dashed lines with grey bars show the 30-yr intervals chosen for analysis.

 To each of the streamflow series a daily precipitation record from a neighbouring station was assigned.

-For this, we searched GHCN daily (Vose et al., 1992), ECAD (Klein Tank et al., 2002) as well as series from MeteoSwiss, and selected series that are as long as possible and, if possible, from a location upstream of the streamflow series (Table S1).
-Note that in some regions long precipitation records are sparse, and in some cases the same precipitation record was used for more than one streamflow record.
-Furthermore, it should be noted that these series have not been homogenized and their long-term stability is questionable.
-Only in one case (Hohenpeissenberg), we accounted for an obvious inhomogeneity by excluding data prior to 1879.
-From the precipitation series we calculated Rx5day and Rx20day, i.e., the annual maxima of precipitation sum over periods of 5 and 20 days, respectively.
-The latter is used to characterize the seasonality of hydrological preconditions (e.g., soil saturation) in a catchment, as further discussed in the next section.
-The former is used as a diagnostic of flood-propelling events.
-Previous work (Froidevaux et al. 2015, Brönnimann et al. 2019) has shown
+For this, we searched GHCN daily (Vose et al., 1992), ECAD (Klein Tank et al., 2002) as well as series from MeteoSwiss, and selected series that are as long as possible and, if possible, from a records are sparse, and in some cases the same precipitation record was used for more than one

+86 location upstream of the streamflow series (Table S1).
+Note that in some regions long precipitation